Made in U.S.A. (1987 film): Cast

+Soundtrack

+The soundtrack features songs and score by the American band Sonic Youth, who in 1995 released an album (also titled Made in USA) of music they had recorded for the film.
+In 2016 the band released "Spinhead Sessions" with extended versions of the cues they'd created for the film.

+Versions of the film released by rival creators

 The release of the film was delayed because of a dispute over artistic control between Friedman and John Daly of Hemdale Films.
 Friedman first showed his version, without the permission of Hemdale, who held the copyright, at the 1987 Cannes Film Festival.
 Daly released the studio's version to video in 1989.

+Trademark dispute over the film's title

 The film was originally entitled USA Today, but the publishers of the USA Today newspaper, Gannett Company sued the film's producers, Hemdale Film Corporation, for the use of the name for one of the company's features.
 As a condition of the settlement, Hemdale decided to rename the title to Made in U.S.A., according to documents filed in federal court.